About the Fire and Police Commission

 What is the Fire and Police Commission?

-Under Wisconsin law and the Milwaukee City Charter, the Fire and Police Commission oversees all aspects of Fire Department and Police Department operations.
-The Commission sets overall policy while the chief of each department manages daily operations and implements the Commission’s policy direction and goals.
+Under Wisconsin law and the Milwaukee City Charter, the Fire and Police Commission oversees all aspects of Fire Department, Police Department, and Department of Emergency Communications operations.
+The Commission is responsible for appointing the Chiefs of the Police and Fire Departments and Emergency Communications Director, while the Chief or Director of each department manages daily operations.
 Specific Commission functions also include:

-• establishing recruitment and testing standards for positions in the Fire and Police Departments,
+• Establishing recruitment and testing standards for positions in the Fire and Police Departments and Department of Emergency Communications,

-• hearing appeals by members of either department who have been disciplined by their Chief,
+• Hearing appeals by members of the three public safety departments who have been disciplined by their Chief or Director,

-The seven part-time civilian Commissioners and full-time Executive Director are appointed by the Mayor and must be approved by the Common Council.
-The Commissioners serve as the citizens’ voice in police and fire matters and as a means of ensuring more responsive and effective city government.
+The nine part-time civilian Commissioners and full-time Executive Director are appointed by the Mayor and must be approved by the Common Council.
+The Commissioners serve as the citizens’ voice in public safety matters and as a means of ensuring more responsive and effective city government.
 Diversity of background and experience makes the Commissioners’ concerns reflective of the community-at-large, and their priorities include initiatives to reduce crime, increase public safety, and maintain effective responses to fire and medical emergencies.
-Commissioners serve overlapping five-year terms, with one appointed each year, and receive a nominal salary of $6,600.00 per year.
-A twenty-three-person staff, headed by the Executive Director, is responsible for carrying out Commission functions.
+Commissioners serve overlapping five-year terms, and receive a nominal salary of $6,600 per year.
+A twenty-seven-person staff, headed by the Executive Director, is responsible for carrying out Commission functions.
 Staff members are employees of the City of Milwaukee.

 The Milwaukee Fire and Police Commission is a member of NACOLE, the National Association for Civilian Oversight of Law Enforcement.
 The Milwaukee Fire and Police Commission has adopted the NACOLE Code of Ethics.